robindavidgames/ci-project03/README.md

 # Future Features
 ## Multiple Users
-By updating row_to_update in update_worksheet(), it would be possible to create a program that handle multiple users.
+By updating row_to_update in update_worksheet(), etc., it would be possible to create a program that handle multiple users.
 As it stands, each user in the googledoc is simply a different row.

 # Credits
 How to set up google drive and google sheets API is from the Love Sanwiches project.